 - We will introduce a policy of replacement of old electrical equipment with more energy efficient models

 - This will be achieved through: a staff awareness programme; the use of switch off policies.
 We will also encourage staff to switch off lights when daylight is adequate, and open blinds rather than turn lighting on.
-Ideas for energy saving will be encouraged via our knowledge share and ideas exchange system
+As well as, encouraging ideas for energy saving via our knowledge share and ideas exchange system

 - Encourage the use of local suppliers to reduce carbon footprint and in addition look in to the CSR policies of the suppliers we use